-Chapter 1 Hardware Overview of the Modem Router

-Your Modem Router

-nel with LEDs

-nel with Ports, Buttons, and Connector

-• de Panel with WPS and WiFi On/Off Buttons and USB Port

-Bottom Panel Product Label 15

-Chapter 2 Install and Access the Modem Router and Its Netwo rk

-Your Modem Router

-to the Modem Router

-ect to the Modem Router Through an Ethernet Cable

-he WiFi Network of the Modem Router

-2.1 Logins

-cic Internet Setup

-our Modem Router for DSL Service

-ervice

-the Modem Router for DSL Service and Access the Modem Router .

-our Modem Router for Cable or Fiber Service

-the Modem Router After Setup to View or Change Settings

-the Language

-• the admin Password

-assword Recovery

-Modem Router Automatically Update Its Firmware

-Access t he Modem Router with the NETGEAR genie App 40

-Chapter 3 Manage the Internet Settings Manually

-Use the Internet Setup Wizard After Initial Setup 42

-Manually Set Up an ADSL Internet Connection 47

-Specif fy an ADSL Connection Without a Login Requirement 47

-fy an ADSL Connection with a Login Requirement and

-PPPo A or PPPoE Service 52

-Set Up a VDSL Internet Connection

-Specif fy a VDSL Connection Without a Login Requirement 57

-Specif fy a VDSL Connection with a Login Requirement and

-E Service

-- Set Up a Cable of Fiber Internet Connection

-Specif fy a Cable or Fiber Connection Without a Login Requirement 66

-fy a Cable or Fiber Connection With a Login Requirement

-and P PPoE Service 71
+Chapter 1 Hardware Overview of the Modem Router Unpack ' Your Modem Router 10 Front Pa nel with LEDs 11 Back Par nel with Ports, Buttons, and Connector 13 Right Sic le Panel with WPS and WiFi On/Off Buttons and USB Port 14 Bottom Panel Product Label 15 Chapter 2 Install and Access the Modem Router and Its Netwo rk Your Modem Router to the Modem Router ect to the Modem Router Through an Ethernet Cable ne WiFi Network of the Modem Router 2.1 Logins Automat ic Internet Setup 20 Set Up Y our Modem Router for DSL Service 21 ervice the Modem Router for DSL Service and Access the Modem Router . our Modem Router for Cable or Fiber Service the Modem Router After Setup to View or Change Settings the Language • the admin Password assword Recovery Modem Router Automatically Update Its Firmware Access t he Modem Router with the NETGEAR genie App 40 Chapter 3 Manage the Internet Settings Manually Use the Internet Setup Wizard After Initial Setup 42 Manually Set Up an ADSL Internet Connection 47 Specif y an ADSL Connection Without a Login Requirement 47 Specif y an ADSL Connection with a Login Requirement and PPPo A or PPPoE Service 52 Manually Set Up a VDSL Internet Connection 57 Specit y a VDSL Connection Without a Login Requirement 57 Specif y a VDSL Connection with a Login Requirement and PPPol Service 61 Manually Set Up a Cable of Fiber Internet Connection 66 y a Cable or Fiber Connection Without a Login Requirement 66 y a Cable or Fiber Connection With a Login Requirement PPoE Service 71 anu .
+I UL JCI VICC / 1

 Specify an IPv6 Internet Connection 75

 IPv6 Internet Connections and IPv6 Addresses 75

 Set Up an IPv6 Connection Through Auto Detect 76

 Set Up an IPv6 6to4 Tunnel Connection

 Set Up an IPv6 Pass-Through Connection

 Set Up an IPv6 Fixed Connection

 Set Up an IPv6 DHCP Connection

 Set Up an IPv6 PPPoE Connection

 Set Up an IPv6 Connection Through Auto Config

 Set Up an IPv6 6rd Tunnel Connection

 Manage the MTU Size

 MTU Concepts

 Change the MTU Size

-Change the into size
+Change the MTO 3ize

 Chapter 4 Manage the WiFi Network Settings

-Manage the Basic WiFi Settings and WiFi Security of the Main Network 93
+Manage the Basic WiFi Settings and WiFi Security of the Main Network 03

 View or Change the Basic WiFi Settings

 Configure WPA/WPA2 Enterprise WiFi Security

 Configure WEP Legacy WiFi Security

 Use WPS to Add a Device to the WiFi Network

 Use WPS with the Push Button Method

 Use WPS with the PIN Method

-Manage the Basic WiFi Settings and WiFi Security of the Guest Network
+Manage the Basic WiFi Settings and WiFi Security of the Guest Network.

 Set Up and Enable a Guest Network

 Configure WEP Legacy WiFi Security for the Guest WiFi Network

 Control the WiFi Radios

 Use the WiFi On/Off Button

-Enable or Disable the WiFi Radios.
+Enable or Disable the WiFi Radios

 Set Up a WiFi Schedule

 Manage the WPS Settings

 Manage Advanced WiFi Features

-Use the Modem Router as a WiFi Access Point
+Use the Modem Router as a WiFi Access Point 11 /

-ose the Modell Router as a Will Meeess Foliae ,

 Chapter 5 Control Access to the Internet

-Set Up Parental Controls .120
+Set Up Parental Controls 120

-Allow or Block Access to Your Network .121
+Allow or Block Access to Your Network

-Enable and Manage Network Access Control .121
+Enable and Manage Network Access Control

 Manage Network Access Control Lists

 Use Keywords to Block Internet Sites

 Set Up Blocking

 Remove a Keyword or Domain from the Blocked List

 Remove All Keywords and Domains from the Blocked List

 Specify a Trusted Computer

 Manage Simple Outbound Firewall Rules for Services and Applications

 Add an Outbound Firewall Rule

-Add an Outbound Firewall Rule for a Custom Service or Application
+Add an Outbound Firewall Rule for a Custom Service or Application 132